-Both during and after running-in has been completed:
+Both during and after breaking-in has been completed:

-- Do not over-rev the engine when cold - Do not let the engine labour.
+▼ Do not over-rev the engine when cold

+- Do not lug the engine.
 Always downshift before the engine begins to 'struggle' - Do not ride with engine speeds unnecessarily high.
-Changing up a gear helps reduce fuel consumption, reduces noise and helps to protect the environment.
+Shifting up a gear helps reduce fuel consumption, reduces noise and helps to protect the environment.